cristina-j/People-Analytics-Workforce-Mental-Health-and-Performance-Analysis/README.md

-# Employee Wellness & Mental Health Analysis
+# Employee Wellness & Mental Health Risk Analysis

 ## Overview
-This project explores the relationship between employee mental health and workplace environment using survey-based data.
-The goal of the analysis is to better understand how different workplace factors influence mental health outcomes and whether there is a correlation between where an individual works (on-site, hybrid, or remote) and their mental health risk.
+This project analyzes whether work environment (remote, hybrid, on-site) or demographic factors (age, gender) have stronger associations with employee mental health risk and productivity outcomes.

+The goal is to determine whether work environment changes meaningfully influence well-being or whether intervention strategies should focus on demographic or mental health risk-based segmentation instead.

 ---